SRCF/docs/source/app-hosting/index.rst

 account.

 .. note::
-  These docs are generously provided by the Open Computing Foundation.
+  The source for these docs are generously provided by the Open Computing Facility.
+They have been amended to include SRCF-specific information.
 Read more about them `here <https://www.ocf.berkeley.edu>`__.